-If a student wishes to appeal against the conditions of suspension, further discussion should ensue with the subject tutors and Senior Tutor / Tutor for Undergraduates as appropriate; any such appeal should be made to the Senior Tutor within 20 working days of the letter stipulating their conditions of suspension being sent by email.
+If a student wishes to appeal against the conditions of suspension, further discussion should ensue with the subject tutors and Senior Tutor / Tutor for Undergraduates as appropriate.
 Again, the student is welcome to be accompanied in these discussions.
 Failure to agree conditions should lead to the calling of an Academic Panel.
 The purpose of a panel will be to allow fresh evaluation of all facts by an independent group of tutors, with student, tutors and those hitherto engaged with the case providing evidence as appropriate: that is, the panel will function as a formal appeal body.